Small business best practice: Risk Management13 Mar 2018

 As part of our new “Best Practice” series, we will be talking you through a range of topics, all designed to help you fully understand your business, evaluate it against our views on best practice, and ultimately arm you with the knowledge you need to take your business to the next level.

-In the series, we will take you through the likes of budgeting, forecasting, management reporting, debtor control, project evaluation, stock control and fixed assets, to name a few.
+In the series, we will take you through the likes of budgeting, financial forecasting, management reporting, debtor control, project evaluation, stock control and fixed assets, to name a few.
 This week we focus on Risk Management.

 Risk management is vital to any small business.
 While the majority will assume it refers only to how a company's money is spent or invested, and the return on said investment, the truth is every element of a business carries risk.